justinjao/CTCO/README.md

-# Cracking the Coding Odyssey
+# Cracking the Coding Odyssey :space_invader:

 A data visualization project to explore the 2021 FreeCodeCamp New Programmers Dataset.
-We visualize how people are learning to code, and what their aspirations are.
+We visualize why and how people are learning to code, and what their aspirations are.

 ### External References